Robin Day: Early life

 Robin Day was born on 24 October 1923 in Hampstead Garden Suburb, London, the youngest of four children of William Day (c.
-1885–c.
+1885 – c.
 1948), a Post Office telephone engineer who became a GPO administrative manager, and his wife Florence.
 He received his early formal education at Brentwood School from 1934 to 1938, briefly attended the Crypt School, Gloucester, and later Bembridge School on the Isle of Wight.

 During World War II, he received a commission into the British Army's Royal Artillery, with which he served from 1943.
 He was deployed to East Africa and saw little action.
-He was discharged from the British Army in 1947 with the rank of Lieutenant, and went up to St Edmund Hall, Oxford to read law.
-While at Oxford University, he was elected president of the Oxford Union debating society, and also took part in a debating tour of the United States of America, run by the English-Speaking Union.
+He was discharged from the British Army in 1947 with the rank of Lieutenant, and went up to St Edmund Hall, Oxford, to read law.
+While at university, he was elected president of the Oxford Union debating society, and also took part in a debating tour of the United States of America, run by the English-Speaking Union.

 He was called to the Bar at Middle Temple in 1952, but practised law only briefly.